mqq-marek/ProjectEuler-254/README.md

 In previous days we worked on faster method for finding n such that g(i) is n.

-Now we are ready to notice why id does not help us find solution.
+Now we are ready to notice why it does not help us find solution.

 g(i) is defined as smallest number n such sf(n)